badly-drawn-wizards/vangogh_oc_fix/README.md

 files for a specific kernel version and store them for each version in source control.

-Right now I have only added suport for `6.1.52-valve16`.
-If you want support for, as of writing, stable release `5.*.*`, then use version `0.0.1`.
+Support provided with this repo' is stored in `/module/amd_headers/`.

+To add support for your kernel version:
+- `cd` to `/linux-header-extract directory` and
+- Type `get.sh`
+- Then type `make -j$(nproc) linux-pkg-prepare`
+- Then type `make -j$(nproc) extract-headers`

-To add support for your kernel version, enter the linux-header-extract directory and run `get.sh`.
-Then run `make linux-pkg-prepare` followed by `make extract-headers`.
-You can then use it for yourself or submit a PR so others won't need this process.
+You can then use it for yourself or submit a pull request so others won't need to do this process.

 If you are in need of a different version of the kernel headers is giving you, you can download it from [here](https://steamdeck-packages.steamos.cloud/archlinux-mirror/jupiter-main/os/x86_64/).
 It is prefaced with linux-neptune (eg linux-neptune-61-6.1.52.valve16-1-x86_64.pkg.tar.zst).
 Then run `sudo pacman -U /path/to/linux-neptune-headers`.

 [1] In addition to what the name of the driver suggests, it also exposes the interface that PowerTools uses to adjust the CPU clock.